Ryen-LTC/CS235-A2/README.md

 `C:\Users\CI GE\Desktop\CS235-A2\tests\data`

-You can then run tests from within PyCharm or by typing
+You can then run tests from within PyCharm or within the virtual environment in a terminal.

  ````shell
 $ python -m pytest
 ````

-from within the virtual environment in a terminal.
+##Note
+If when using your installation you experience any Module Not Found errors, you may need to set PYTHONPATH before running or testing.
+This is similar to CLASSPATH in Java; by setting PYTHONPATH explicitly you're telling the Python interpreter where to find your modules.
+If required, PYTHONPATH should be set to the full path of the directory that contains \movies and \tests (i.e. CS235-A2):

+`C:\Users\CI GE\Desktop\CS235-A2> set PYTHONPATH=
+C:\Users\CI GE\Desktop\CS235-A2`